 CLEP exams allow students to earn credits and bypass courses at the college level.
 Each college determines how credits will be awarded.
 Some colleges charge half the usual credit hour fees when awarding credit.

-But $90 plus half the regular credit hour fees still saves money over the cost of a full class, plus textbooks.
+But $93 plus half the regular credit hour fees still save money over the cost of a full class, plus textbooks.
 And a 90-minute exam is shorter than a full-semester course.
+No essays—CLEP tests are multiple-choice.